 Funders’ Initiative for Civil Society

-Defending civic space
+Defending and expanding civic space

+Around the world, the space for citizens and civil society organisations to be able to organise, participate and communicate freely is under threat.
 The Funders’ Initiative for Civil Society (FICS) was established in 2016 to develop a strategic funders’ response to the systemic challenge of closing civic space.

 In 2019, FICS interviewed 150 funders and civil society representatives to understand the opportunities and threats that will shape civic space in the next ten years.
+We found:

-With thanks to: American Jewish World Service, Arcus Foundation, Ariadne Asfari Foundation, Charles Stewart Mott Foundation,Euro-Mediterranean Foundation of Support to Human Rights Defenders, Ford Foundation, Fund for Global Human Rights, Human Rights Funders Network, Mama Cash, Oak Foundation, Open Society Foundations, Sigrid Rausing Trust, Wallace Global Fund for their support to FICS.
+FICS is grateful for the support and partnership of funders and networks, including: American Jewish World Service, Arcus Foundation, Ariadne: European Funders for Social Change and Human Rights, Asfari Foundation, Charles Stewart Mott Foundation,Euro-Mediterranean Foundation of Support to Human Rights Defenders, Ford Foundation, Fund for Global Human Rights, Human Rights Funders Network, Mama Cash, Oak Foundation, Open Society Foundations, Sigrid Rausing Trust, and Wallace Global Fund.